Last updated: 19th March 2020

 You are responsible for the data you enter into Instrumentive and assume all risks associated with it, including intellectual property or other legal claims.
 You must ensure that you have the necessary rights to that material, and that doing so doesn’t conflict with any licenses you’ve granted to others.

-This app requires you to log using your Google account, allowing Google to authenticate your identity.
+This app requires you to log using your Google or Apple account to authenticate your identity.
 When you log in we will collect your basic profile information and store it with your app data on our servers.
 We will only use your data in relation to this app, and will not use it for marketing, or pass it on to any third parties.

 We will also use your data to monitor the performance of Instrumentive, for example to identify and diagnose problems, and to identify improvements to the service, for example identifying features that are not used in the app.

 Our servers automatically log requests made and the IP address that made them for the purposes of securing and maintaining the service.

 We may use your email address to contact you regarding service related issues (for example password reset email, etc.).
 We will not use your email address for marketing purposes.

 We do not sell or trade any of your personal data.
 To provide our services and to run our business we share data with third parties from the following categories:

 We strive to use appropriate measures to protect your data from loss, misuse and unauthorized access.
 All data transferred between your device and our servers is protected by industry standard SSL.